 I met my now-husband in 2015 and, as our relationship evolved, our shared digital presence also went through three distinct stages.
 We’re now comfortably nestled in the joint Google account stage, and we find it works very well for us.
-At this point, this is the best recommendation I can give to people in long-term relationships.
+At this point, this is the best recommendation I can give to people in long-term relationships: Set up a new Google account that is shared by both partners.
 It’s a hassle-free solution to the problem of online sharing.

 Before we get further, though, I should clarify that this is in addition to our personal accounts, not as a replacement for them.
-We still maintain our independence and privacy for many aspects of our lives.
+We still maintain our independence and privacy in many aspects of our online lives.

 Stage 1: Shared bits and pieces

 After the first tentative weeks, and once we realized we were in it for the long haul, my husband and I started sharing some random items.
 A Google Photos album here and there, a shared Google Keep list of movies we wanted to watch, a Dropbox folder for some concert tickets and random files, a shared Google calendar for all of our common tasks and outings, a few common Maps lists for places we wanted to visit, and so on.
 We even organized our apartment hunt, wedding, and financials using shared Google Sheets.